ritarafaeli/dwa15-archive-fall-2015-notes/03_Laravel/11_Views_and_Blade.md

 </section>
 ```

+This is our second example that shows some Blade syntax (the first one being the `{{ }}`).
+Here we see that Blade syntax uses the `@` signs before control structures.

-To test this out, you'd want to visit http://foobooks.loc/books/show, without adding a title to the URL.
+To test the above code out, you'd want to visit http://foobooks.loc/books/show, without adding a title to the URL.

 Small gotcha: If you try this, it will fail.
 Not because the condition is written wrong, but because our route is not set up for the title to be optional.